 The Archive of Early American Images database—images of colonial North and South America from books, manuscripts, and broadsides in the library’s collection—has nearly 7,000 images and is still growing.
 Images in this database are accompanied by extensive bibliographical and descriptive information and are fully searchable by keyword.

 The Map Collection is another growing database.
 We have transferred to this new space map records formerly in the Archive of Early American Images.
 We have added the records for all of our separately published and held maps; we are now adding maps printed in books.
-Currently, this growing collection numbers nearly 3,000 items.
+Currently, this growing collection numbers over 3,000 items.

 The John Russell Bartlett Collection includes the drawings and paintings assembled by John Carter Brown's librarian.
 In 1850 he was appointed United States Boundary Commissioner charged with establishing the boundary with Mexico.
 In 1880, Bartlett donated his Boundary Commistion papers to the JCB which contain the pencil sketches, sepia and washes, watercolors, and oils in this collection.

 Please see Frequently Asked Questions about image collections, for details on searching, obtaining, using, and the content of these collections.